Data-Efficient and Robust Trajectory Generation through Pathlet Dictionary Learning: Experiment

-Table 1 presents a comprehensive numerical comparison of our approach with other methods under different noise levels across both road network-based and grid-based representations.
+\textbf{Numerical Results:} Table 1 presents a comprehensive numerical comparison of our approach with other methods under different noise levels across both road network-based and grid-based representations.
 Results show that in the absence of noise, the datasets generated by various methods exhibit similar performance.
 As the noise level increases, all methods produce datasets that deviate further from the true distribution.
 However, our method demonstrates superior robustness across both representation types.

 For road network-based representation, traditional methods like MTnet and GDP show significant performance degradation as noise increases.
 On the Shenzhen dataset, when the noise level exceeds 0.04, our method generates datasets closer to the true distribution than even the noise-affected original data.
 For grid-based representation, the performance improvements are even more pronounced.
 Diffusion-based methods show substantial degradation under noise.
-Notably, our method achieves the best performance across all noise levels on both datasets, with particularly significant improvements on the Porto dataset where the performance gap widens as noise increases. \emph{These comprehensive experiments across both representation types demonstrate that our method can effectively learn robust data distributions and significantly outperforms existing approaches under noisy conditions.} (For \textbf{RQ1-2} )
+Notably, our method achieves the best performance across all noise levels on both datasets, with particularly significant improvements on the Porto dataset where the performance gap widens as noise increases.
+Additionally, experiments regarding data recovery from incomplete inputs are provided in Figure \ref{fig:data_denoising} (Appendix E). \emph{These comprehensive experiments across both representation types demonstrate that our method can effectively learn robust data distributions and significantly outperforms existing approaches under noisy conditions.} (For \textbf{RQ1-2} )

-The underlying reason is that compared approaches, whether designed for road networks or grids, did not adequately consider potential noise in their model designs.
-Even sophisticated diffusion-based methods for grid representations and regularized Binary VAE models fail to match our robustness.
-This indicates that noise resilience cannot be easily achieved through conventional regularization or advanced generative architectures alone, but requires the principled design of dictionary learning loss functions that we propose.